“Antarctic Ice Paintings: Global Coastlines and Underwater HOA“

 Thursday, November 29, 2018 (6:30 – 10 pm)

-Presented by the Village of Pinecrest with Antarctica’s McMurdo Dry Valleys LTER, University of Miami Abess Center for Ecosystem Science and Policy, FIU Sea Level Solutions Center, Eyes on the Rise and the Miami New Media Festival.
+Presented by the Village of Pinecrest and the League of Conservation Voters with Antarctica’s McMurdo Dry Valleys LTER, University of Miami Abess Center for Ecosystem Science and Policy, FIU Sea Level Solutions Center, Eyes on the Rise and the Miami New Media Festival.

 About the Exhibition